• Skip to primary navigation

 These days, I like to use a black velvet cupcake base for all of my Halloween cupcakes, including my Bloody Eyeball Cupcakes.

-Anyway, while these are the perfect Halloween cupcakes, I’m a firm believer in “Halloween all year”, so here we go 🙂
+BTW, while these are the perfect Halloween cupcakes, I’m a firm believer in “Halloween all year”.

 Gluten-Free Black Velvet Cupcakes